List of Star Wars creatures: Krayt dragon

-A member of an unnamed subspecies of Krayt Dragon with sixteen limbs and bony armor covering its body appeared in the episode of The Mandalorian titled "Chapter 9: The Marshal".
+A member of an unnamed subspecies of Krayt dragon with sixteen limbs and bony armor covering its body appeared in the episode of The Mandalorian titled "Chapter 9: The Marshal".

 Drexl

-Drexl are giant creatures that are usually green, and have teeth the size of human arms.
+Drexl are big creatures that are usually green, and have teeth the size of human arms.
 They are native to Onderon.
 The adult form can fly, and is used as a means of transport and defense by the planet's Beast-riders.
-Drexl larvae are unable to fly, but are strong and extremely fierce.
+Drexl larvae are unable to fly, but are strong and extremely wild.
 They appear in Star Wars: Knights of the Old Republic II: The Sith Lords.

 Duracrete slug

 Having been spread throughout the galaxy by freighters and cargo ships, Duracrete slugs dig tunnels into building foundations and feed off of the concrete in there.
 Some specimens have been known to reach 10 m (32.8 ft) in length.
 They can consume almost any kind of concrete because the parts they cannot digest are excreted into armor nodules on their bodies.